-For Immediate Release: February 25, 2015
+For Immediate Release | February 25, 2015

-Contact: Jill Braunstein at (202) 243-7009
+Jill Braunstein at (202) 243-7009

 WASHINGTON, D.C.—Based on publicly available information, there is scant evidence to back up claims by large, nonprofit integrated health systems that they deliver higher quality care more efficiently, according to a new study released today from the nonpartisan National Academy of Social Insurance (NASI).
 The report will be discussed at a 2pm panel on trends in provider consolidation during a Federal Trade Commission / Department of Justice live webcasted workshop on “Examining Health Care Competition.”